goncaloalves/gitglide.nvim/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## License